 Section 17: The invalidity of any provision of these bylaws shall not affect the other provisions thereof, and in such event these bylaws shall be construed in all respects as if such invalid provision were omitted.

-Section 1: Death Benefits – In pursuance of the charitable purposed and stated objectives for the Association, the Association shall pay a $10,000 death benefit to the designated beneficiary of any active sworn or civilian member who suffers a line of duty death, plus up to $2,500 reimbursement of miscellaneous expenses such as hotel, travel, meal costs.
+Section 1: Death Benefits: The Association shall pay a $10,000 death benefit of any active sworn or civilian member who suffers a line of duty death, plus up to $2,500 reimbursement of miscellaneous expenses such as hotel, travel, and meal costs.
 A $2,500 death benefit shall be paid for an active sworn or civilian member’s off-duty death, and a $1,500 death benefit will be paid upon a sworn or civilian PPA retiree’s death.
-If the PPA member has not designated a beneficiary, there will not be any paid benefit.
-It is the member’s responsibility to keep beneficiary information current.
-Such payments will be made from the CSPPS Fallen Officer Fund.
+These benefits are paid to the beneficiary on record at the PPA; if a member has no beneficiary on record, there will not be any paid benefit.
+Member are responsible for keeping beneficiary information current.

-Section 3: Academic Scholarships: The CSPPA Board of Directors grants annual scholarships in memory of CSPD Officers who have died in the line of duty.
-The amount of these scholarships is determined by the Board of Directors at its annual budget meeting.
-Scholarships are to be used for the pursuit of post-high school education, defined here as technical school; vocational programs; 2-year undergraduate college degree programs and 4-year undergraduate college degree programs.
-Eligible candidates include active sworn and civilian members and a member’s spouse; domestic partner; or children.
+Section 3: Academic Scholarships: The Board of Directors grants annual scholarships in memory of CSPD Officers who have died in the line of duty, the amount of which is determined by the Board of Directors at its annual budget meeting.
+Scholarships are for post-high school education, defined here as technical school; vocational programs; 2-year undergraduate college degree programs and 4-year undergraduate college degree programs.
+Eligible candidates include children of active sworn and civilian members.
 Up to 2 scholarships may be awarded per member household annually.
 Scholarships are competitive and in the event of a tie, may be determined by a subcommittee appointed by the Board of Directors.
 (Revised and Approved 10/03/2019)

 Section 1: The Association’s Board of Directors may from time-to-time present certain issues to the Active Membership for a vote by said members.
 The vote shall be conducted in accordance with Article II, Sections 12-15.